brillcp/SwiftPokedex/README.md

 ## Builder 🛠

-The builder build the views with all of their dependencies.
+The builder builds the views with all of their dependencies.
 ```swift
 final class PokedexViewBuilder {